enkisoftware/OpenVoxelFileFormat/README.md

 # OpenVoxelFileFormat
 Open Voxel File Format Discussion and Specification

+This is intended as a simple format for exchanging voxel scenes, models and animations etc. There will be a binary voxel data representation with some compression, but extremely highly compressed voxel data is not a primary goal.

 ## Status
-The format is currently in the discussion stage
+The format is currently in the requirements definition and early design stage.

 ## Requirements

-Note that these are currently fairly high level to permit some flexibility in the
+Note that these are currently fairly high level to permit some flexibility in the implementation.

 ### Scene Description